STEWARDSHIP

 Tornow Tailoring Center

-The Tornow Tailoring Center is a business focused on making school uniforms for not only kids in our sponsorship program, but also other schools in the community.
-The business will also focus on days for girls’ kits to be given to young woman during their cycle.
+The Tornow Tailoring Center is a business focused on making school uniforms not only for children in our sponsorship program, but also for other schools in the community.
+The business will also focus on Days for Girls kits for young women during their cycles.
 Other items will be made and sold at market.
-This building will also function as a meeting place for weekly bible studies and discipleship training.
+This building will also function as a meeting place for weekly Bible studies and discipleship training.

 Goals: